robocorp/robocorp/README.md

 The framework includes Python libraries for configuring project entrypoints and controlling features such as a logging.
 The project also provides an extensive selection of libraries for the most common automation tasks, and anything else can be easily done through what is already available in the Python ecosystem.

+> **Note**
-> **_NOTE:_**  For additional automation capabilities on Robocorp platform, please refer to wide array of libraries and keywords available in [RPA Framework](https://robocorp.com/docs/libraries/rpa-framework).
+> For additional automation capabilities on the Robocorp platform, please refer to the wide array of libraries and keywords available in [RPA Framework](https://robocorp.com/docs/libraries/rpa-framework).

 #### [`robocorp.tasks`](./tasks)